- WINNER: Voted Best Nose Hair Trimmer

 I thought going bald in my late 20’s was the worst possible thing that could happen to me, but I’ve embraced the shaven head look and actually quite like it now.

-I’ve got my own set of hair clippers and save a fortune on haircuts every couple of weeks.
+I’ve got my own set of great hair clippers and save a fortune on haircuts every couple of weeks.

 But I soon developed a new hair related problem that negatively affected my appearance and self-confidence, one that required immediate attention.